February 15th, 2023

 February is Relationship Wellness Month.
 In my previous blog, I discussed the signs of healthy traits in a relationship.
 It is also important to be aware of traits that are not healthy and can hinder a relationship.
 In some relationships, partners may have codependent relationship signs or patterns.
 Traits of people in codependent relationships consist of behavioral and cognitive patterns that impact one’s ability to engage in a mutually beneficial relationship with others.

-Children that grow up in environments where a dysfunctional relationship is present may develop codependent characteristics.
+Children who grow up in environments where a dysfunctional relationship is present may develop codependent characteristics.
 When children are in environments during key developmental periods where there is no stability among family members, they learn to fend for themselves.
 They also pick up on behaviors that are present or lacking in their caregivers or other people involved in their upbringing.
 Codependency is not strictly developed in childhood and often is developed in adult relationships where loved ones suffer from substance use problems, abuse is present, or other mental health issues.

 2.)
 People Pleasing– This often presents itself in wanting to put the needs of others first before oneself.
 It can occur when one has too much on their plate yet still commits to more.
 Even knowing that they can’t take on another task or responsibility, they say still yes because they don’t want to disappoint someone.
 This can also be present in doing things that might make others happy at the expense of their own happiness.